-Preston City Council is fully committed to full compliance with the requirements of the Data Protection Act 1998.
-The council will therefore follow procedures which aim to ensure that all employees, elected Members, contractors, consultants, partners or other servants or agents of the council (collectively known as data users) who have access to any personal data held by or on behalf of the council are fully aware of and abide by their duties under the Data Protection Act 1998.
+Preston City Council is fully committed to full compliance with the requirements of the General Data Protection Regulation.
+The council will therefore follow procedures which aim to ensure that all employees, elected Members, contractors, consultants, partners or other servants or agents of the council (collectively known as data users) who have access to any personal data held by or on behalf of the council are fully aware of and abide by their duties under the General Data Protection Regulation

 The council needs to collect and use information about people with whom it works in order to operate and carry out its functions.
 These may include members of the public, current, past and prospective employees, clients and customers and suppliers.
 In addition the council may be required by law to collect and use information in order to comply with the requirements of central government.
 This personal information must be handled and dealt with properly however it is collected, recorded and used and whether it is on paper, in computer records or recorded by other means.

 Preston City Council regards the lawful and appropriate treatment of personal information as very important to its successful operations and essential to maintaining confidence between the council and those with whom it carries out business.
-The council therefore fully endorses and adheres to the Principles of the Data Protection Act 1998.
+The council therefore fully endorses and adheres to the Principles of the General Data Protection Regulation.

 Preston City Council will, through management and use of appropriate controls, monitoring and review:

 Anyone processing personal data must comply with 6 principles of good practice.
 These principles are legally enforceable.

 Summarised, the principles require that personal data shall be:

 1. processed lawfully, fairly and in a transparent manner in relation to individuals